oddbird/susy/docs/source/demos/index.html.md

 using `set-container-width` instead of `container` inside the breakpoint.
-Since we know the other container settings are already in place, all we need to override is the containers width. you can also do that longhand if you like:
+Since we know the other container settings are already in place, all we need to override is the containers width. you can also do that longhand too, if you like:

     :::scss
     .page {